-Note: This is the NCCN Guidelines: Poland Edition, For definitions, see page DEF-1.
+Note: All recommendations are category 2A unless otherwise indicated.
+This is the NCCN Guidelines: Poland Edition, For definitions, see page DEF-1.

-All cycles are with myeloid growth factor support.
+JAII cycles are with myeloid growth factor support.
 See NCCN Guidelines for Hematopoietic Growth Factors.

-HER2-Positive^{m,n,⊕} Preferred Regimens
+HER2-Positivek,l,m Preferred Regimens

-Paclitaxel + trastuzumab20
+Paclitaxel + trastuzumab

-- ▶ Paclitaxel 80 mg/m2 IV weekly for 12 weeks - ♦ With: - ➤ Trastuzumab 4 mg/kg IV with first dose of paclitaxel Trastuzumab 8 mg/kg IV wk 1

-◇ Followed by: - ▶ Trastuzumab 2 mg/kg IV weekly tocomplete 1 y of treatment.
+- ▶ Paclitaxel 80 mg/m2 IV weekly for 12 weeks - ♦ With: - Trastuzumab 4 mg/kg IV with firstdose of paclitaxel Trastuzumab 8 mg/kg IV wk 1 - ♦ Followed by: - ▶ Trastuzumab 2 mg/kg IV weekly to complete 1 y of treatment.
 As an alternative, trastuzumab 6 mg/kg IV every 21 days may be used following the completion of paclitaxel, and given to complete 1 y of trastuzumab treatment.